-This chapter describes the applications that came with your computer.
+This chapter describes applications that are preinstalled on your computer.

 Depending on the hardware and optional features installed in your computer, your system came bundled with several program utilities designed to streamline your computer's operations.
 These utilities may include any of the following: